andrasq/node-docs/fast-node.md

 - iterate arrays from 0 to length
 - push, do not append by index, it's 2x faster
+- do not access undefined elements past the end of the array
 - do not preallocate large arrays, growing them on demand is 2x faster
 - allocate arrays meant to grow with new Array().  push() into a `new Array` is 3x faster than into `[]`.